- August 2019

 There are multiple scenarios to consider but for the purposes of this article I’ll just use my own scenario:

 In my case I am using a couple HD antennae mounted on a 30′ TV Tower and get 30 or 40 channels depending on the weather, but we want to be able to pause and record these channels.
-At the same time we subscribe to IPTV services which gives us other channels from various networks like HBO, Showtime, SYFY, etc. This gives me my fix of specialty channels and then I throw Netflix in to the mix to watch movies.
+At the same time you can subscribe to international IPTV services which gives us other channels from various networks around the globe.
+This gives me my fix of specialty channels and then I throw Netflix in to the mix to watch movies.
 I also have a hard drive full of DVD Rips sitting on a 2TB external Drive from my vast collection of DVD’s so I want all this in one easy to use interface.

 The Project: Raspberry Pi, LibreElec, HDHomeRun & Kodi media Centre Project.